yashmgupta/bioinformatics-learning-studio/README.txt

 ## 📜 License

 This project is intended for **educational and research use**.
-For reuse or collaboration, please contact the author.
+For collaboration, extension, or reuse, please contact the author.

 ---